Oneill38/NYTimesSearch/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x ] Used a placeholder vector for articles that don't have an image, to keep a consistent look.

 ## Video Walkthrough